.www.musicalschwartz.com > Awards

 • Best Orchestrations - William David Brohn

 The Tonys are given by the American Theater Wing for Broadway shows only, and are considered the most prestigious of the awards.
-Tony voters are a mix of professionals from all areas of theater and include all Dramatist Guild Council Members (including Stephen Schwartz).
+Tony voters are a mix of professionals from all areas of theater and include all Dramatist Guild Council Members.

 Drama Desk